 The best time to visit Monteriggioni is during the Medieval Festival at the beginning of July.
 It is truly an event to see as the locals dress up in their best medieval outfits.
 It is one of the most popular events in all of Tuscany.

-Stay at the nearby Agriturismo Marciano, located just 20 minutes away on an organic vineyard.
+Stay at the nearby Agriturismo Marciano, located just 20 minutes away next to an organic vineyard.

 By Erki of GENEM Travels

 San Gimignano is a charming village in Tuscany, featuring medieval architecture, impressive towers and magnificent views over the rolling landscape.
-Well-preserved and maintained, the hilltop San Gimignano is relatively small and is walkable within one day.
+Well-preserved and maintained, it is relatively small and is walkable within one day.

 It’s a typical Tuscan village with ancient stone buildings, surrounded by scenic fields of olives and grapes.
 When strolling around its narrow streets, stop to admire its several churches, viewpoints out of town and the main square.

-San Gimignano is also visited due to its rich food and wine culture.
+San Gimignano is also known for its rich food and wine culture.
 Try local food and drinks at one of the village’s restaurants and shops.

-But San Gimignano is mostly known for its towers, which has earned it the name Medieval Manhattan.
+But San Gimignano is most famous for is its towers, which has earned it the name Medieval Manhattan.
 Of its 72 towers, 14 have survived.
-The most prominent tower, Torre Grossa that reaches up to 54 meters, is also open to visitors.
+The most prominent tower, Torre Grossa, reaches up to 54 meters and is open to visitors.

 San Gimignano has several places to stay in and out of town.
-Recommended place to stay inside the medieval town is Hotel Bel Soggiorno.
+A recommended place to stay inside the medieval town is Hotel Bel Soggiorno.